Facebook took down a New Mexico militia group’s accounts. Prosecutors say it deleted key evidence.

 McCord noted, however, that the information prosecutors are seeking in this case is not the actual content of users’ posts, as in the Gambia case, but metadata about their accounts, which enjoy fewer privacy protections under the law.

-“It’s tough,” said Orin Kerr, a constitutional law professor at University of California, Berkeley.
-"People want the providers to moderate.
+“It’s tough,” said Orin Kerr, a constitutional law professor at the University of California at Berkeley.
+“People want the providers to moderate.
 And then they want the information to be available when they want it to be available.”

 “Exactly what should be kept and what should be available is a relatively new question” in the law, Kerr added, “and there’s uncertainty as to what the rules should be.”

-Facebook said last month it would support modernizing the Stored Communications Act to allow “a broader range of disclosures for significant investigations... while avoiding a precedent that risks the privacy and human rights of billions of people.”
+Facebook said in October that it would support modernizing the Stored Communications Act to allow “a broader range of disclosures for significant investigations ... while avoiding a precedent that risks the privacy and human rights of billions of people.”

 Heidi Beirich, co-founder of the nonprofit Global Project Against Hate and Extremism, said she believes there should be federal legislation to give companies clear guidelines on when to save or delete user data.